+In addition to the state, many municipal and county governments operate financial assistance programs to support business development and innovation within their own jurisdictions.
+The City of Chicago offers one of the only publically administered financial assistance programs that targets a specific innovation industry, the Laboratory Facilities Fund.
+This program expends tax increment financing (TIF) capital to pay for up to 25 percent of eligible lab construction costs, targeted towards companies involved in technology.
 In addition to financial assistance, the state and many local governments provide other services to businesses to support their success.
 DCEO's Illinois Entrepreneurship Network (IEN) offers entrepreneurship centers geared towards different types of businesses.
-These centers are operated by business development organizations and education institution partners, and a variety of services are offered including business plan development, and access to capital, technology, and networks.
-Two non-governmental agencies that operate Entrepreneurship Centers in the Chicago region include the Chicago Entrepreneurship Center, an affiliate of the Chicagoland Chamber of Commerce, and the iBIO Entrepreneurship Center, which operates within the iBIO organization and focuses specifically on biotechnology companies.
+These centers are operated by business development organizations and education institution partners, and a variety of services are offered, including business plan development and access to capital, technology, and networks.
+Two nongovernmental agencies that operate Entrepreneurship Centers in the Chicago region include the Chicago Entrepreneurial Center, an affiliate of the Chicagoland Chamber of Commerce, and the iBIO Entrepreneurship Center, which operates within the iBIO organization and focuses specifically on biotechnology companies.
 Another key IEN center in the region is the Chicago Manufacturing Center.
 Previously, DCEO also provided the Illinois Technology Enterprise Centers (ITEC) program, which helped innovators and small businesses with critical business startup and marketing needs, and served to create new connections between academia, business, and budding entrepreneurs.

 Beyond state funded programs, other resources support institutions and agencies that provide focus on promoting innovation and economic development.
 The Chicagoland Chamber houses the InnovateNow initiative, which brings together businesses, schools, and government to promote the relationships needed for economic prosperity and innovation.
-The Chicagoland Chamber has also recently coordinated an alliance to position Illinois to be a leader in the Clean Tech industry, known as the Illinois Clean Tech Trust.
-This group includes leaders in business, government, education, research, and finance.
-World Business Chicago is another regional agency with a focus on attracting businesses and promoting business expansion.
+The Chicagoland Chamber also facilitated the development of an alliance of several key Chicago innovators to position Illinois to be a leader in the clean technology industry.
+Known as the Illinois Clean Energy Trust, this group includes leaders in business, government, education, research, and finance.
+World Business Chicago (WBC) is another regional agency with a focus on attracting businesses and promoting business expansion.
 The Metropolitan Economic Growth Alliance (MEGA) is an emerging coalition of county economic development agencies and other members with the mission to support effective business development.

-1.3 Indicators and Targets
+6.3 Indicators and Targets

 Despite the popular consensus that innovation drives economic growth and prosperity, measuring success in innovation remains elusive.
 Little consensus exists on the right performance measures, or how best to weigh them.

 Innovation indicators often include elements such as number of high tech jobs, degrees granted in science and engineering, number of patents, research and development funding, venture capital funding, or license income (or number of licenses) resulting from technology transfer programs.
 None of these measures, in isolation, work well to measure progress.
 For example, high license income resulting from technology transfer programs often reflects only one active license, which does not serve to measure overall success.
-On the other hand, technology transfer programs which are evaluated based on quantity of patents may be incentivized to encourage innovators to present one idea over several patents instead of producing a single idea and proceeding to market it.
+On the other hand, technology transfer programs which are evaluated based on quantity of patents may be incentivized to encourage innovators to present one idea over several patents, instead of producing a single idea and proceeding to market it.

 While problems persist in the data, tracking certain indicators is still important.
 The longer term goal should be improving collection and analysis of the measures.
 The most optimal outcome will likely be combining a number of different measures to create an "innovation index" that can be tracked over time.
-Recently, some groups, including a national Advisory Committee on Measuring Innovation in the 21st Century, have issued reports offering frameworks for how to measure innovation.13
+Recently, some groups, including a national Advisory Committee on Measuring Innovation in the 21st Century, have issued reports offering frameworks for how to measure innovation.